 AMVETS’ offers scholarships through our National Service Foundation (NSF) and donations.
 They are for Veteran (other than dishonorable), Active Duty, Guard, and Reserves; Spouses; and Children/Grandchildren of Veterans, Active Duty, Guard, and Reserves who are currently in high school.
-The scholarships, up to $12,000 are only for part-time or full-time study at a four (4) year accredited undergraduate college, university, technical, or trade school leading to a non-specific degree.
+The scholarships, up to $12,000, are only for full-time study at an accredited undergraduate college, university, or technical school leading to a non-specific degree.

 Are you interested in a specific trade school scholarship?
 See the Lowes + AMVETS + Generation T grant program below for more information.
 Or are you interested in a certificate?
 See the AMVETS CODE Career Center page for more information.